 (c) promptly update Customer as additional relevant information set forth in 9.1(b) above become available;

-(d) take all actions as may be required by Data Privacy Laws;
+(d) take all actions as may be required by Data Protection Laws;

 (e) maintain records of all information relating to the Security Incident, including the results of its own investigations and authorities’ investigations as well as remedial actions taken; and